lyarenei/plex-beetbrainz/README.md

   - IP address of the Beets web application.
 If not set, the beets integration is simply disabled.
 - BEETS_PORT
   - Port of the Beets web application.
 Defaults to 8337.
 Has no effect if `BEETS_IP` is not set.
+- BEETBRAINZ_IP
+  - Bind to specified IP of an interface.
+If not set, all interfaces will be used (0.0.0.0).
+  - Applies only to IPv4.
+IPv6 is not supported.
+- BEETBRAINZ_PORT
+  - Listen on the specified port.
+Defaults to 5000.

 ## Building